ASUCICREPO/ADA-Clara/backend/FRONTEND_INTEGRATION_GUIDE.md

 - Use the `/health` endpoint to verify backend connectivity
 - Use the `/auth/health` endpoint to verify admin auth service
 - Test API endpoints directly with tools like Postman
-- Review the simplified authentication implementation guide

-## 🎉 **Simplified Integration Complete!**

-This guide provides everything your frontend team needs to integrate with the simplified ADA Clara backend:

-✅ **Public users** can chat immediately without any authentication
-✅ **Admin users** can access the dashboard with Cognito authentication
-✅ **Professional verification** has been completely removed
-✅ **System is production-ready** with 100% test success rate

-The simplified user model aligns perfectly with the original architecture and provides a much cleaner, more maintainable system for your frontend team to implement.